 Final additional funding will be needed to get us over the line and new members are urgently required to finish the job.
 If “LYN” is to steam in 2015, then we are looking for a further 150 new members each paying £762 which can be paid in 30 monthly instalments of £25.40.
 Please visit our web site of www.762club.com and sign up today!

 For further information, please contact Peter Best at email@example.com

 Update: 1st September 2012

-Steady progress continues, with the delivery to Bennet Boilers of the components for the internal regulator, manufactured by Alan Keef Engineering.
+Steady progress continues, with the delivery to Bennett Boilers of the components for the internal regulator, manufactured by Alan Keef Engineering.

 762 Club Director Jeremy Martin says:

 "We always require additional funding support to keep the pace of the build moving, as can been seen from the updates over the last few months the project is making solid progress.
 Please help maintain this progress and contribute either through the membership route or think about sponsoring a part.
 It will be great to see “Lyn” at the head of the new rake of heritage coaches."